-I work as a postdoc at Carnegie Mellon University's Robotics Institute,
+I'm a postdoc at Carnegie Mellon University's Robotics Institute,

-with David Held and the Robots Perceiving and Doing lab.
+working with David Held and the Robots Perceiving and Doing lab.

-My research is at the intersection of robotics, computer vision, and machine learning, with a recent focus on manipulation of complex objects such as deformables.
+My research is at the intersection of robotics, computer vision, and machine learning, with a focus on manipulation of complex objects such as deformables.

-Besides my scientific interests of computer science and robotics, I am also fascinated by subjects as diverse as
+Besides my scientific interests of computer science and robotics,

 04/24/2018: I passed my PhD qualifying exam.
 Please see the bottom of this website for a transcript.